FinnAlberts/AI-on-Track/README.md

 This is sufficient for testing and experimenting with many Hugging Face models.

 ## Usage
-Run `api.py` to interact with the Hugging Face API.
-The script will load the model and tokenizer specified in the `.env` file and generate text based on the provided prompt.
-The comments in the code provide additional information on how to customize the script.
+Run the `main.py` script to generate articles using the Hugging Face API.
+When run, the script will prompt you to enter the filename of the file containing the data, ask you which prompt engineering technique to use, and where it should save the generated text.

-Run `local.py` to use the model locally.
-The script will load the model from Hugging Face and generate text based on the provided prompt.
-The comments in the code provide additional information on how to customize the script.
-Please take into account that running large models locally may require significant computational resources.
+Please note that generating text using large language models can be computationally expensive and may take some time.
+Also, the API request will time out after 120 seconds.
+If the request times out, you can re-run the script to try again.